Professional wrestling aerial techniques: Somersault leg drop

 The wrestler, standing on an elevated position, jumps and flips forward to land one leg on the opponent lying beneath.
 This move can also be performed from a standing non-elevated position although this variation is quite rare.
 Booker T used this move during his time in WCW naming the move, Harlem Hangover.
-2 Cold Scorpio uses a variation of this move as a finisher which sees him, while facing away from the supine opponent, utilizing a single corkscrew with the move and calls it the Tumbleweed.
+2 Cold Scorpio also used a variation of this move as a finisher which sees him, while facing away from the supine opponent, utilizing a single corkscrew with the move, calling it the Tumbleweed.

 Diving elbow drop

 Executed by diving onto a supine opponent with one elbow cocked, driving the elbow into the opponent as the wrestler falls on one of their sides.

-The move was popularized by WWE Wrestler Randy "Macho Man" Savage, Former WWE superstar Kairi Sane used this move, named as InSane Elbow.
-Bayley also uses it as a homage to Randy Savage.
+The move was popularized by "Macho Man" Randy Savage.
+Over the decades, the move has since been used by a number of WWE superstars such as CM Punk and Bayley, who both use the move as a homage to Randy Savage, and Kairi Sane who uses the move as her finisher, referring to it as the InSane Elbow.

 Diving 450 elbow drop

 The wrestler dives forward from an elevated position performing a 450 somersault landing on the supine opponent with the elbow drop.
 Independent wrestler Flip Kendrick has used the move.
-John Morrison uses a modified version of this move which sees him utilizing a diving cartwheel motion during the move and uses this as a finisher calling it the Countdown to IMPACT, IMPACT Elbow (using both names while in Impact Wrestling), and Thursday Night Delight respectfully.
+John Morrison uses a modified version of this move which sees him utilizing a diving cartwheel motion during the move and uses this as a finisher calling it the Countdown to IMPACT, IMPACT Elbow (using both names while in Impact Wrestling), and Thursday Night Delight respectively.

 Diving back elbow drop

 This less common variation sees a wrestler stand facing away from a standing or supine opponent and in an elevated position (usually the top turnbuckle).
 The wrestler then dives backwards to strike the opponent.
-Ted Dibiase has used this move against a supine opponent as a finisher.
+Ted DiBiase has used this move against a supine opponent as a finisher.

 Diving pointed elbow drop

 The wrestler sits on the top turnbuckle with a foot on each second rope facing a supine opponent.
 The wrestler then leaps forward while clasping both forearms together, landing on their knees, driving an elbow into the opponent.
-It was used by Bret Hart and Stone Cold Steve Austin.
+It was used and popularized by Bret Hart and Stone Cold Steve Austin.